Rockstar Mentality: Critical reception

 AllMusic's Marisa Brown felt the album lacked "creative spontaneity" when compared to similar rap rock acts like Linkin Park and Outkast, criticizing the "formulaic and contrived" tracks for the rappers' unremarkable verses and the repetitive "singsongy hooks", concluding that: "Shop Boyz and their producers are looking for that grit and pomp that attract audiences to rock music (and rock stars), but instead they end up with a boy band version of it, which is OK, if that's what you're looking for."
 Jason Richards of NOW critiqued about the group's "hood rock" style using "typical Roland 808 beats with electric guitars geared toward the ringtone market", concluding with: "They try to make up for their hot garbage rhymes with as many repetitive hooks as possible.
 This album killed a piece of my soul."
 Susan Kim of RapReviews was critical of the various mediocre tracks with comparable production and elementary lyrics, but commended the group for experimenting with their "hood rock" sound on "Rollin'", "Baby Girl", the title track and "They Like Me".
 She critiqued that the record is "neither "hood" nor "rock."
 It has become a disarrangement of sound that is difficult to categorize, as the less than substantial incorporation of electric guitars cannot constitute the music as rock."
+USA Todays Steve Jones wrote that "their "hood rock" style doesn't exactly push the envelope with new lyrical or sonic ideas.
+Still, the fusion cuts are more forward-thinking than the album's more conventional tracks."
 Quentin B Huff of PopMatters felt the tracks overall were "slightly more comfortable in their rock nods" than their hip-hop predecessors, concluding that: "Whether all this rock stuff is novelty or not, time will tell, as we can rest assured that the monstrous popularity of "Party Like a Rockstar" will likely follow the crew henceforth.
 That's the nature of the business."